openstack/neutron/doc/source/ovn/migration.rst

 Subsequent steps start the migration via Ansible.

-Plan for a 24-hour wait after the setup-mtu-t1 step to allow VMs to catch up with the new MTU size.
+Plan for a 24-hour wait after the reduce-dhcp-t1 step to allow VMs to catch up with the new MTU size from the DHCP server.
 The default neutron ML2/OVS configuration has a dhcp_lease_duration of 86400 seconds (24h).

 Also, if there are instances using static IP assignment, the administrator should be ready to update the MTU of those instances to the new value of 8